Jan 13th, 2022

 by Synne Lindén

 Just send me a contract…

 The start of a new working relationship is a lot like the start of a new romantic relationship.
 It’s all kisses and roses.
 The work is rewarding, the client is lovely, the meetings are productive and meaningful.
-It’s your professional honeymoon period, and it’s fantastic.
+It’s your professional honeymoon period, and it’s absolutely lovely.

 But just like that initial, intense passion tends to fizzle down to a calmer level with your partner, your working relationships are rarely amazing all the time.

 It can happen after a week, a month, a year.
 But it does tend to happen.
 And when it does - at least in my experience - it tends to fizzle down real quick.
 It can be over a deliverable.
 Over a meeting that didn’t go well.
 Or a payment that was late.

 That incredibly fascinating project description you first fell in love with turns into another thing on your weekly to-do.
 You get into flow - and you get on with it.
 Your office romance (pun intended) turns into a standard client-business relationship.
 It’s both absolutely fine and absolutely natural.